The Brunswick Memorial Home Blog

 In the coming months, we look forward to interacting with you – whether you live in East Brunswick, Monroe, Spotswood, Old Bridge, South Brunswick, Florida, Paris, or anywhere else– through this convenient medium.
 We will keep you posted on our activity, community events, new offerings and more, and we encourage you to interact with us.
 We will certainly share our opinions on things, and if you have any questions that may pertain to what we do, we will do our best to answer them right here for all to see – it is an open Q & A for everyone!

-- We cannot thank you enough for the wonderful care you gave our family during this stressful & sad time....[More]
+- We cannot thank you enough for the wonderful care & understanding you gave our family.
+Thank you!...[More]

 - Thank you and your staff for your outstanding service and preparation of my mother.
 She looked beautiful.
 I would recommend your establishment to anyone in need of your service....[More]